Local volunteer dies in early morning crash

 “He will be greatly missed by all,” CALS Chief Chris Shannon stated.
 “Marcus always had a smile and was willing to do anything to help out our organization and its members.”

-Email inquiries to both BCFD and CALS had not been returned at press time.
+Email inquiries to both Baltimore City Fire Department and Calvert Advanced Life Support had not been returned at press time.

 On Monday, St. Mary’s County Commissioners’ President Randy Guy (R) announced that both the state and county flags would be immediately lowered to half-staff in Paxton’s memory.